mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Kick:
+Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
+The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. During the Input stage the Kick will go to the SalesForce Org A and query all the existing users that match the filter criteria.
+1. During the Input stage the Anypoint Template will go to the SalesForce Org A and query all the existing users that match the filter criteria.
 2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
 3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
-Finally during the On Complete stage the Kick will logoutput statistics data into the console.
+Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.

 ## inboundEndpoints.xml<a name="inboundendpointsxml"/>
-This is file is not used in this particular kick, but you'll oftenly find flows containing the inbound endpoints to start the integration.
+This is file is not used in this particular Anypoint Template, but you'll oftenly find flows containing the inbound endpoints to start the integration.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.

-# Testing the Kick <a name="testingthekick"/>
+# Testing the Anypoint Template <a name="testingtheanypointtemplate"/>

-You will notice that the Kick has been shipped with test.
+You will notice that the Anypoint Template has been shipped with test.
 These devidi them self into two categories:

 + Unit Tests